joeynmt/joeynmt/docs/source/faq.rst

    Then set the ``use_cuda`` flag in the configuration to True for training on GPU (requires CUDA) or to False for training on CPU.

 - **Does Joey NMT support multi-GPU processing?**
-   ~~At the current stage, the code does not support multi-GPU processing.
-Contributions welcome :)~~ [UPDATE] In version 1.0, we integrated multi-gpu and half-precision support.
+   In version 1.0, we integrated multi-gpu and half-precision support.

 - **How can I stop training?**
    Simply press Control+C.